backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Kinesis.md

 > [!caution] Data is ordered at the shard level

-- **Producers**:
+> [!question]- A Developer has setup an Amazon Kinesis Data Stream with 6 shards to ingest a maximum of 2000 records per second.
+An AWS Lambda function has been configured to process these records.
+In which order will these records be processed?
+> Lambda will receive each record in the exact order it was placed into the shard.
+There is *no guarantee of order across shards*.

+### Producers
 - *AWS SDK*
 - *Kinesis Producer Library* (KPL)
 - *Kinesis Agent*:
 	- Standalone Java application that offers an **easy way** to collect and send data to Kinesis Data Streams.
 	- It does a lot of things like log file rotation, retry upon failures, pre process the records before sending etc.

 > [!tip] Ease of usage: **Kinesis Agent** > KPL > AWS SDK.

-- **Consumers**:
+> [!question]- A monitoring application that keeps track of a large eCommerce website uses Amazon Kinesis for data ingestion.
+During periods of peak data rates, *the producers are not making best use of the available shards*.
+What step will allow the producers to *better utilise the available shards* and increase *write throughput* to the Kinesis data stream?
+> Install the Kinesis Producer Library (**KPL**) *for ingesting data* into the stream.

+### Consumers
 - *Write your own*:
 	- Kinesis Client Library (KCL)
 	- AWS SDK
 - *Managed*:
 	- Kinesis Data Firehose
 	- Kinesis Data Analytics

+---
 - Data is **base64 encoded**.
-- Kinesis data streams takes care of deduplication and ordering.
+- Kinesis data streams takes care of **deduplication** and **ordering**.
-- It is *not serverless* whereas kinesis firehose is.
-When you need to load data into something go for firehose.
+- It is *NOT serverless* whereas kinesis firehose is.
+When you need to load data into something in a serverless fashion go for firehose.

 > [!note] Keywords:
 > - *real-time*: **KDF is near real time so if the question mentions realtime then go for KDS**.